eccentricdevotion/Bromley-Massive-Vector/README.md

-#Bromley Massive Vector
+# Bromley Massive Vector

 An unreleased (and unfinished — still most of the mobs to do) Resource Pack for Minecraft.
-It’s [128X], and is compatible with Minecraft 1.11.x
+It’s [128X], and is compatible with Minecraft 1.12

-##CTM
+## CTM

 Contains [CTM](https://bitbucket.org/prupe/mcpatcher/downloads) biome specific textures and custom item textures for the [TARDIS](http://dev.bukkit.org/bukkit-plugins/tardis) Bukkit plugin.

-##Sounds
+## Sounds

 Contains sounds for the [TARDIS](http://dev.bukkit.org/bukkit-plugins/tardis) Bukkit plugin.

-##Installation
+## Installation

 Click the green __Clone or download__ button above right, then the __Download ZIP__ link, then un-zip the file to your `.minecraft/resourcepacks` folder

-##Alternate installation and keeping up-to-date
+## Alternate installation and keeping up-to-date

 As the TARDIS resource packs are shared in GitHub repositories.
 If you install a GitHub client, you can easily keep your resource packs current by syncing with any changes that are pushed to the repository.